sinsunsan/sinsunsan.github.io/_posts/2016-12-28-typical-grammatical-fault-in-english.md

 * You do
 * They do

-do, do, do does, do, do, do
+do, do, do, does, do, do, do
 Simple suite, isn't it?